Our Valued Community Partners

 RESPITE CARE CHARLESTON

 Respite Care Charleston provides social day programs to those living with Alzheimer's and dementia, offering caregivers a much needed break while giving their loved ones the opportunity for engaging social interaction.
 Kiawah Cares works to link volunteers with Respite Care.
+Volunteer responsibilities can range from helping prepare meals to coordinating activities, assisting with arts and crafts, playing games or simply talking with our program participants.

 SEA ISLANDS HUNGER AWARENESS FOUNDATION